-- 1. The reports or disclosures required under this revised Manualshall be prepared and submitted to the SEC/PSE/BSP by the responsible office/officer; - The Bank shall comply with the submission of reports to the regulatory agencies disclosing all entities in the group structure through conglomerate map/organizational structure where a bank belongs, as well as significant transactions between entities in the conglomerate; - 3.
+- 1. The reports or disclosures required under this revised Manual shall be prepared and submitted to the SEC/PSE/BSP by the responsible office/officer; - 2.
+The Bank shall comply with the submission of reports to the regulatory agencies disclosing all entities in the group structure through conglomerate map/organizational structure where a bank belongs, as well as significant transactions between entities in the conglomerate; - 3.
 The Bank shall submit all necessary reports that may be prescribed by the regulatory bodies/agencies in accordance with existing regulations covering related party transactions among entities within the PNB Group and entities belonging to the conglomerate; - 4.
-All material information about the Bank which could adversely affect its viability or the interest of its stockholders and other stakeholdersshall be publicly disclosed to the regulatory in a timely manner;
+The Bank shall disclose in the Annual Report the nature of non-audit related services performed by external auditors; - 5.
+All material information about the Bank which could adversely affect its viability or the interest of its stockholders and other stakeholders shall be publicly disclosed to the regulatory in a full, fair accurate and timely manner.
+An independent party, appointed by the Board, shall evaluate the fairness of the transaction price on the acquisition or disposal of assets;